 A general rate order issued by the OPUC in 2001 approved a new Resource Valuation Mechanism (RVM) tariff that requires annual updates of PGE's net variable power costs for inclusion in base rates for the following year.
 Developed in compliance with guidelines for Oregon's energy restructuring law that allow businesses direct access to energy service suppliers, the RVM utilizes a combination of market prices and the value of the Company's resources to establish power costs and set rates for energy services.
-The RVM tariff requires that PGE adjust its rates if projected power costs change from those forecasted in the previous RVM rate process.
 It provides for an adjustment, filed annually in April and finalized in mid-November, which is effective January 1 of the following year.